This easy Greek chicken and potatoes recipe is a family favorite! The secret is in the lemon-garlic marinade.

 Instructions

-1. Preheat oven to 375 degrees F.
+• Get ready: Preheat oven to 375 degrees F.

-3. Arrange potato wedges and onions in the bottom of a baking dish or pan.
-Season with salt and 1 teaspoon black pepper.
-Add the chicken pieces (see optional step in notes).
+• Prepare the potatoes: Arrange the potato wedges and onions in the bottom of a 9×13 baking dish.
+Season with salt and 1 tsp black pepper.

-7. Remove from heat and add kalamata olives, if you like.
+• Garnish and serve: Remove from heat and add kalamata olives, if you like.
 Garnish with a little bit of fresh parsley.

 Notes

-• Optional Step: If you'd like to get even more crisp and color on the chicken pieces, sear the chicken pieces in a bit of extra virgin olive oil before adding them to the potato pan (do this step before step #4).
-To do this, simply heat about 2 tablespoon extra virgin olive oil over medium-high heat.
+• Optional Step: If you’d like to get even more crisp and color on the chicken pieces, sear the chicken pieces in a bit of extra virgin olive oil before adding them to the potato pan (do this step before step #4).
+To do this, simply heat about 2 tbsp extra virgin olive oil over medium-high heat.
 Add chicken skin-side down to brown (about 5 t0 7 minutes,) then flip over and sear briefly, another 3 minutes or so.
 Transfer from skillet to the prepared pan with the potatoes.
 This step is not necessary if you plan to broil the chicken briefly at the end.

 • To marinate the chicken in advance: if you have the time and want to use the lemon-garlic sauce as a marinade for the Greek chicken, you can.
 Simply add the lemon-garlic sauce it to the chicken a couple hours in advance, cover and refrigerate.
 When you’re ready to bake, add the marinated chicken to the potatoes and onions and follow the recipe from there.